 - Add the vegetables during the last 30 to 40 minutes of cook time so they’ll be fairly tender but not falling apart.

 - Tougher cuts of meat need to be cooked low and slow to break down tough connective tissues.
-For fork-tender beef, Allow 2 to 3 hours at a very low simmer.
+For fork-tender beef, allow 2 to 3 hours at a low simmer.

 Enjoy and keep warm!

-This Homestyle Beef Stew is the perfect comfort food for long winters.
-Chock-full of tender beef, chunky vegetables, and a flavorful broth, it's both hearty and delicious!
+Homestyle Beef Stew is the ultimate cold weather comfort food.
+Chock-full of tender beef, chunky vegetables, and a flavorful broth, it's hearty and delicious!

 - 3 pounds chuck roast, cut into 1 1/2-inch cubes